 WFP USA hosts the Catherine Bertini Trust Fund for Girls’ Education that provides grants to local organizations that improve access to training and education for women and girls.

 Below are brief summaries of our grant recipients.
 For more information, see the Catherine Bertini Fund for Girls Education Quarterly Report.
-We expect to make the next round of awards in Fall 2014.
+We expect to make the next round of awards in Spring 2015.

 Chicuchas Wasi (CW) School for Girls in Cusco, Peru provides free, primary education, emphasizing personal development, empowerment, and academics.
 In addition to educating our students, we also educate and prepare their mothers with workshops and classes on how to improve their own lives.
 The Bertini Fund grant will provide safe transportation to and from school for rural students.